alfredbaudisch/pardall_markdown/README.md

     Copyright 2021 Alfred Reinold Baudisch (alfredbaudisch, pardall)

-    Applications using this software are also required to mention this project name with a link to this project repository.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at